bitcoin/bitcoin/doc/tor.md

 for how to properly configure Tor.

-1. Run dash behind a Tor proxy
+1. Run crown behind a Tor proxy
 ----------------------------------

 The first step is running Crown behind a Tor proxy.
 This will already make all